MassimoGirondi/dncs-lab/README.md

  - Install Virtualbox and Vagrant
  - Clone this repository
 `git clone https://github.com/MassimoGirondi/dncs-lab`
- - You should be able to launch the lab from within the cloned repo folder.
+ - You should be able to launch the environment from within the cloned repo folder.

 ```
 cd dncs-lab
 [~/dncs-lab] vagrant up
 ```
 Once you launch the vagrant script, it may take a while for the entire topology to become available.
- - Verify the status of the 4 VMs
+ - Verify the status of the 6 VMs

 ```
 [dncs-lab]$ vagrant status
-Current machine states:
+machine states:

 router-1                  running (virtualbox)
 router-2                  running (virtualbox)